Query a Cortex Search Service

 SQL SEARCH_PREVIEW function

 The SNOWFLAKE.CORTEX.SEARCH_PREVIEW function allows you to preview the results of individual queries to a Cortex Search Service from within a SQL environment such as a worksheet or Snowflake notebook cell.
-This function makes it easy to quickly validate that a service is populated correctly and serving reasonable results.
+This function makes it easy to interactively validate that a service has populated correctly and is serving reasonable results.

 Important

-• This function only operates on string literal queries.
+• The function operates only on string literals.
 It does not accept batch text data.

 Filter syntax